 The link between comprehending client needs and achieving good sales results is effective sales strategies.
 While fundamental sales concepts offer the framework, tactics enable you to convert that understanding into workable plans.
 They provide you with the tools to:

-Effective sales techniques are essential building blocks upon the foundations of sales.
-These techniques refine your ability to interact with customers, understand their needs, and ultimately guide them towards a purchase decision.
+Effective sales techniques are essential building blocks of the foundations of sales.
+These techniques refine your ability to interact with customers, understand their needs, and ultimately guide them toward a purchase decision.

 Overview of Various Techniques